k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 <tr>
 <td width="200"><a title="Debug" href="25_broadway_flow_window_run_and_debug_flow.md#running-and-debugging-a-broadway-flow">Debug ON / OFF / Live</a></td>
 <td style="width: 465px;">
 <p>Enable the Debug mechanism.
-When the mode is Debug ON or Live Debug, the flow can be debugged even if it was tirggered from another Fabric object, for example a job.</p>
+When the mode is Debug ON or Live Debug, the flow can be debugged even if it is triggered from another Fabric object, for example a job.</p>
 </td>
 </tr>
 <tr>